MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 11. *MOMCertImport* updates this registry location to contain the value which will match the reverse of the serial number shown on the certificate:

    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\MachineSettings\ChannelCertificateSerialNumber`

+## How to Renew a Certificate

+Under most cases, Operations Manager itself should generate an alert when an imported certificate it is using is nearing expiration for Management Servers and Gateways.
+If such an alert is received, please make sure to renew or create a new certificate for the servers before the expiration date.
+This will only work if the certificate contains template information (from an Enterprise CA).

+1. Log onto the server with the expiring certificate
+2. Launch the certificate configuration manager (certlm.msc)
+3. Locate the expiring SCOM certificate
+4. If the certificate could not be found, it may’ve either been removed or imported via file and not the certificate store.
+A new certificate may need to be issued for this machine from the CA. Please refer to the instructions above to do so.
+5. If the certificate was found, there may be a few options to renew the cert:
+   a.
+Request Certificate with New Key
+   b.
+Renew Certificate with New Key
+   c.
+Renew Certificate with Same Key
+6. Select the option that best applies to what you want to do and follow the wizard
+7. Once completed, run the MOMCertImport.exe tool to ensure SCOM has the new serial number (reversed) of the certificate if it changed, see the above section for further details.

+If renewing a certificate via this method is not available, you may need to request a new certificate using the steps above, or with the organization’s certificate authority.
+Then install and import the new certificate for use by SCOM.

+### Optional: Configure certificate auto-enrollment and renewal

+If using an Enterprise CA and your organization allows it, there is a way to configure certificate auto-enrollment and automatic renewals when they expire, this will also distribute the Trusted Root certificate to all domain-joined systems.
+This option will not work with Stand-Alone, or third-party CAs.
+For systems in a Workgroup or separate domain, then certificate renewals and enrollments will still be a manual process.

+For more information, please refer to the [Windows Server guide](/windows-server/networking/core-network-guide/cncg/server-certs/configure-server-certificate-autoenrollment)

+>[!Note]
+>Enabling this setting does not configure SCOM to use certificates, nor does it guarantee that the certificate generated will conform to SCOM’s expected certificate settings for auto-enrollment.
+However, renewals will use the same template used to create the initial certificate.